-Sections on Wednesdays and Thursdays.
-Sections start week of Jan.
-16. Section announcements and material available here.
+Sections on Mondays and Wednesdays.
+Section announcements and material available on bCourses.

 Course material (including exams, solutions, grade statistics) for previous year available here.